Universal-Code-Modules/universal/README.md

 ollama run llama2
 ```

-Elevenlabs - one of the most popular speech-to-text services.
+**Elevenlabs** - one of the most popular speech-to-text services.
 There is the connector class managing many kinds of interactions with the Elevenlabs API, mostly self explanatory.
 You should obtain [Elevenlabs API key](https://www.eleven-labs.com/en/docs/speech-to-text/getting-started) and place it in .env file.

 ### Frontend

-I will add 3 subrepositories for Vue, React and Angular, all set for front-end running and testing.
+There are 3 subrepositories for **Vue**, **React** and **Angular** for  running and testing front-end components.
-Maybe for vanilla WebComponents, though it is not a priority and I have doubts about it.
+In the future maybe we will try vanilla WebComponents, though it is not a priority and I have doubts about it.

 CSS frameworks I think about are: Bootstrap and Tailwind, I will write instructions how to switch.
-Other CSS frameworks, like Bulma, Materialize, Foundation, Semantic UI, Pure, Skeleton, Milligram, Spectre, Tachyons, and others are not a priority.
+Other CSS frameworks are not a priority so far.

+### Fullstack

+I'm going to add sub-repositories for the **Next** and **Nuxt** frameworks so we can compare the pros and cons of using them versus separate Front-Backend combinations.

+### Servers

+I will add subrepositories for Metarhia, Fastify, and Express, with optional Nginx load balancer.
+This way we can compare side-by-side their features, as well as try load testing and diagnostics.

 ## General development guidance